-If you have questions regarding Orange County LGBT estate planning, trust contests, or any other trust administration issues, please contact the Schomer Law Group either online or by calling us in Los Angeles at (310) 337-7696, and in Orange County at (562) 346-3209.
+If you have questions regarding Orange County LGBTQ estate planning, trust contests, or any other trust administration issues, please contact the Schomer Law Group either online or by calling us in Los Angeles at (310) 337-7696, and in Orange County at (562) 346-3209.

 #estateplanning, #schomerlawgroup, #orangecountylgbtestateplanning